williamcaamot/williamcaamot-PGR209_Backend_Programmering_exam/readme.md

 ## API Documentation
 https://documenter.getpostman.com/view/29427105/2s9YeK39SX

+## Run the application
+- SDK to use: Amazon Correto 20.0.2 or OpenJDK 19.
+- Confirmed running in intelliJ with both versions above.

 ## Functionality
 - [X] Get one by ID for all entity types
 - [X] Get all with pagination for all entity types